camunda/camunda-docs-manual/content/installation/full/jboss/manual.md

 This section explains how to perform the required setup steps for Wildfly Application Server.

-First, you need to download the [Camunda WildFly distribution](http://camunda.org/release/camunda-bpm/wildfly/) and the [Camunda WildFly 8 Modules (camunda-wildfly8-modules)](https://app.camunda.com/nexus/service/rest/repository/browse/public/org/camunda/bpm/wildfly/camunda-wildfly8-modules/) archive if you're using WildFly 8.
+First, you need to download the [Camunda WildFly distribution](http://camunda.org/release/camunda-bpm/wildfly/).

 ## Copy Modules